simon-cutts/serverless-event-sourcing/README.md

 This command should generate a `customer-record.zip` in the `build/distributions` folder.
 Now that we have generated the zip file, we can use SAM to package the template for deployment.

-You will need an S3 bucket to store the artifacts for deployment.
-Once you have created the S3 bucket, run the following command from the app root folder:
+You will need a second S3 bucket to store the artifacts for deployment.
+Once you have created the seconds S3 bucket, run the following command from the app root folder:

 ```
 $ sam package --output-template-file output-template.yaml --s3-bucket <YOUR S3 BUCKET NAME>